About This Page

 The Presidential Awards for Excellence in Mathematics and Science Teaching (PAEMST) are the highest honors bestowed by the United States government specifically for K-12 science, technology, engineering, mathematics, and/or computer science teaching.
 The awards were established by Congress in 1983.
 The National Science Foundation, under the direction of the White House, approves the Texas candidates for the national award.
 If selected as an awardee, the applicant will receive $10,000 and an all-expense-paid trip to Washington D.C. for ceremonies that include recognition from the President of the United States.

-The current cycle is for teachers of grade 7 through 12.
+The current cycle is for teachers of kindergarten through grade 6.
 In Texas, eligible teachers who submit a completed application by the PAEMST deadline, will receive 25 CPE hours.

 For more information, please visit Presidential Awards for Excellence in Mathematics and Science Teaching.